Do you want to make a difference?

-- University Degree with focus on Logistics, Supply Chain Management, and/or Procurement or a combination of education and experience that would be considered equivalent;
+- University Degree with focus on Logistics, Supply Chain Management, Disaster or Operations Management or a combination of education and experience that would be considered equivalent;

-- Minimum of 4 years of management experience in Logistics (including warehousing and inventory management) and Procurement.
+- Minimum of 4 years of management experience in supply chain and logistics.
 Minimum of 2 years’ experience in a leadership position;

 - Experience working with the Red Cross Red Crescent movement, particularly with the IFRC Global Tools, is an asset;

-- Experience leading and developing people including remote management;
+- Experience leading and developing people including remote management and overseas-based teams;

 - Experience in a fast-paced/operational environment;